Tackling Somali piracy needs new onshore focus: World Bank

 But the costs of naval operations, guards on ships, higher insurance and other factors run into billions of dollars.

-Talk among donors of offering alternative livelihoods to pirates has had little impact given that Somalia’s government has limited control over the country and a pirate’s booty is far higher than other work could offer.
+Piracy incidents have dropped since 2012, but much of that experts attribute to tougher security at sea.
+Talk among donors of offering alternative livelihoods to pirates have had little impact given that Somalia’s government has limited control over the country and a pirate’s booty is far higher than other work.

 One expert said a pirate who can earn $5,000 in a night’s work capturing a ship will not be tempted by fishing classes giving him skills that may earn just a few dollars a day.